All Episodes

 And just on a loop.

-The hamburger makes me hungry though.
+The Hitler makes me hungry, though.

-I became happy Hitler when I saw that for the first time.
+I became happy, Hitler, when I saw that for the first time.

 I know.

-It's just it really does bring joy.
+It's just, it really does bring joy.

 Put a smile on my face.

-Maybe we could hey, you know what?
+Hey, you know what?

 Maybe we take chats.

-We could just check in real time, Brian Stelter's latest Instagram post.
+We could just check in real time Brian Stelter's latest Instagram post.

-Alright, you can't do it every time.
+You can't do it every time.

 There are limits.